 A mountain biking trilogy of 3 days riding through the Tasmanian wilderness.
-Each day is a point to point stage with leaders expected to take 3-3.5 hours and the remainder or the field having up to approximately 8 hours to finish the route.
+Each day is a mountain bike race stage with leaders expected to take 2-3 hours and the remainder of the field having up to approximately 6-8 hours to finish the route.

 The course for Day 1 in 2023 has been updated!.

 To reach the start line in Derby, all riders depart Branxholm and complete a 5km prologue to sort out their starting positions.
 A 5km transfer stage follows along the delightful double-width Valley Ponds trail to the start-line of Stage 1.
 This section of the course remains the same as 2021 and 2022.

 From Derby, riders then start at 5-second intervals based on their prologue finish position and complete an extended loop through some of the best blue and green trails Derby has on offer.
 The intervals give everyone a little space as they head straight into incredible extended single track.
 The course is 35km long, with approximately 1000m of elevation gain and is expected to take the front runners close to 2 hours to complete.